Ironsss/Ironsss/README.md

  </p>

  ### Professional Summary
+In my previous roles, I analyzed complex datasets to identify trends and provided actionable insights to stakeholders.
+This helped optimize processes and improve decision making.
+I am skilled in delivering results that drive business value, focusing on return on investment (ROI) and developing minimum viable products (MVPs) that make a difference in the value chain.

+I am excited to bring my diverse skills to new challenges, aiming to reduce time to market and increase efficiency.
+I am committed to professional growth and contributing to innovative solutions.

-As an early career data scientist, I have a solid foundation in feature extraction from clinical images, statistical modeling on unstructured data, and machine learning applications to predict features in unlabeled data.
-My expertise lies in analyzing complex datasets, detecting trends, and delivering actionable insights to stakeholders.
-I am motivated to leverage my diverse skillset to tackle new challenges and grow professionally.
+As an early career data scientist, I have a strong background in extracting features from images and applying statistical models to unstructured data.
+I've successfully implemented machine learning models to predict features in labeled/unlabeled data, which enhances business decisions.

 ### Skills
 * Data analysis and interpretation